danielaparker/jsoncons/doc/ref/basic_json.md

     semantic_tag tag() const
 Returns the [semantic_tag](semantic_tag.md) associated with this value

+    uint64_t ext_tag() const
+If `tag()` == `semantic_tag::ext`, returns a format specific tag associated with a byte string value, otherwise return 0.
+An example is a MessagePack `type` in the range 0-127 associated with the MessagePack ext format family, or a CBOR tag preceeding a byte string.

     json_type type() const
 Returns the [json type](json_type.md) associated with this value